-Effective for tax years ending on or after December 31, 2004, any partnership that qualifies as an "investment partnership" as defined in the IITA, Section 1501(a)(11.5), shall not be subject to replacement tax, and is not required to file Form IL-1065.
+Effective for tax years ending on or after December 31, 2004, any partnership that qualifies as an "investment partnership" as defined in the IITA, Section 1501(a)(11.5), shall not be subject to replacement tax, is not required to withhold tax from its partners, and is not required to file Form IL-1065.
 However, you may elect to file Form IL-1065 even if you are an investment partnership.
 If you elect to file Form IL-1065, you must check the appropriate box on Line F, and complete the return with the appropriate figures.
-Check the box on Line 35 B, write "0" on Step 6, Lines 36 through 46 and Step 7, Line 47.
+Check the box on Line 35 B, enter "0" on Step 6, Lines 36 through 46 and Step 7, Line 47